-The Lighthearted Philosophers’ Society is a pluralistic, engaging school of inquiry including scholars from across disciplines who study philosophies of funniness in a funny way.”
+The Lighthearted Philosophers’ Society is a pluralistic, engaging school of inquiry--including scholars from across disciplines--who study philosophies of funniness in a serious way.

 Our Society is a school of thought uniquely suited to the study of comedy and humor; its founding was itself a joke.
 A group of scholars led by the Society’s first president, Dave Monroe, decided to take a break from the usual gravity of academia by hosting a spoof conference dedicated exclusively to funny papers.
 In 2006, on the porch of a bar in St. Petersburg, FL these scholars held the first meeting of the LPS – all in the name of good fun.
 The Society continued to meet annually, and although the papers began to focus as much on Philosophies of the Funny as well as Funny Philosophy, the meetings continued to promote merriment as much as academic investment.